hacdias/fintracts/docs/status.md

 - It is simple to add new contract types.
 Easy syntax.
 - You annotate the parsing on the data structure, making it clear where the fields go.

+### Ways to Go

+#### Keep OCaml

-If we want to keep using OCaml, new alternatives must be found: I asked on a forum ([see post](https://discuss.ocaml.org/t/define-literals-on-parser-using-ocamlyacc-menhir/8541)) and I was suggested to look into scannerless parsers.
-Both of the mentioned libraries ([ocaml-earley](https://github.com/rlepigre/ocaml-earley) and [dypgen](http://dypgen.free.fr/)) are either old or don't have much documentation.
+1. Use another parser.
+I asked on a forum [see post](https://discuss.ocaml.org/t/define-literals-on-parser-using-ocamlyacc-menhir/8541)), but both of the mentioned libraries ([ocaml-earley](https://github.com/rlepigre/ocaml-earley) and [dypgen](http://dypgen.free.fr/)) are either old or don't have much documentation.
+This would require investigating more the field.
+I could not find many options.

-Another option is to implement our own parser.
-This parser would go word by word, ignoring whitespaces and recursively calling methods that'd parse specific bits.
-This would probably overcomplicate the code and I'm not fluent in OCaml.
-I can try, but I don't think it'd be necessarily the best idea :)
+2. Write our own parser.
+Probably over complicating things.
+3. Keep using `ocamllex`.
+In this case, we would have to add a token per each **word** (the, a, contract, this, by, ...) and make it case-insensitive (i.e., not differentiate "and" and "And", as both would yield the token 'AND').
+That would be a lot of tokens and we'd need to be careful not to reach the maximum size of the generated automata.
+We could also try to generate the vocabulary from a text template.
+Even though this would make it easier for us to add new contracts, it won't help with the underlying issues.

+#### Use Go

+- It is much simpler.
+- Very easy to add new contract types.
+- Easy language to learn.
+- I already implemented it for the bond purchase agreement.

 ### Complexity Example

 I made an example to compare the parsing of:

-> Signed by <Name> (, <Name>)* on the <Date>.
+> Signed by \<Name\> (, \<Name\>)* on the <Date>.

 In both OCaml and Go using the libraries I found.